- About Us

-Why is There a Need for Maintenance?
+Why Is There a Need for Maintenance?

 Looking at the way water is pumped into the water heater, you will see why it is important to know these maintenance tips.
 For one, when water is pumped into the heater, various minerals and sediments sink to the bottom and add up over time.
 This will decrease the efficiency of your water heater and will cost you a lot of money in the long run.
-Should you not do anything, your water heater will not just not work, but will also rust and will eventually develop leaks.
+Should you not do anything, your water heater will just not work, but will also rust and will eventually develop leaks.
 If this continues, your whole water heating tank has to be replaced, which costs a lot of money.